Nadda launches poll campaign in Assam;asserts BJP will win 100 plus seats | Politics

 ''It is in the entire country that people have time and againreposed faith in Modi ji which has resulted in the BJP winningalmost all elections at all levels'', Nadda said.

-Barak valley comprises of 15 assembly segments in thethree districts of Cachar, Karimganj and Hailakandi districts.
+Barak valley comprises with 15 assembly segments in thethree districts of Cachar, Karimganj and Hailakandi.

 The BJP president, harping on the development agenda ofthe government, steered clear of the twin issues of NationalRegister of Citizens (NRC) which was published in 2019 but isyet to be implemented and Citizenship Amendment Act (CAA)which created a stir in the rest of Assam but was welcomed inthe Barak valley.